My Forking Life

 Store fresh or leftover marinade (unused) in an airtight container in the refrigerator.
 Refrigerate for up to 7 days.

-Note: Make sure you discard any used marinade, so you’re not cross-contaminating with any raw meat bacteria.
+Note: Make sure you discard any used marinade to avoid cross-contamination with raw meat bacteria.

 Can I freeze jerk marinade?
 Yes!
 Rather than storing in a glass mason jar or like container, I recommend using Souper Cubes.
-These can store your marinade in measured portions and are easily able to be taken out of the silicone container.
+These can store your marinade in measured portions and are easy to remove from the silicone container.
 Freeze for up to 3 months.
 Note: This is for unused marinade only.

 How To Use Jerk Marinade